mathworks-ref-arch/matlab-web-app-server-on-aws/README.md

 Before starting, you need the following:

 -   A MATLAB® Web App Server™ license.
-For more information, see [Configure MATLAB Web App Server Licensing on the Cloud](https://www.mathworks.com/help/licensingoncloud/).
-In order to configure the license in the cloud, you need the MAC address of the license server on the cloud.
+For more information, see [Configure MATLAB Web App Server Licensing on the Cloud](http://tinyurl.mathworks.com/8bfHUFTY).
+In order to configure the license in the cloud, you need the MAC address of the network license manager on the cloud.
 For more information, see [Get License Server MAC Address](#get-license-server-mac-address).
-- MATLAB Compiler ???
--   An Amazon Web Services™ (AWS) account.
+-   An Amazon Web Services™ (AWS) account with an IAM user identity.
 -   A Key Pair for your AWS account in the US East (N. Virginia), EU (Ireland) or Asia Pacific (Tokyo) region.
 For more information, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

 # Costs